 Who did all the work?

 Start with a clean bike.
 Take your time and investigate anything you are unsure of.
 You can always use the local bike shop or friends who know what they are doing for areas you are not confident with.
-Cycle Touring can involve long distances and being miles away from help.
+Cycle Touring can involve long distances and be miles away from help.
 Make sure your bicycle is safe and you can get yourself out of trouble.

-The Finished Article - My Beautiful Touring Bike
+My Beautiful Touring Bike

 Hope you enjoyed this post and now have some fresh ideas for your bike conversion.